Consider these questions:

 Our philosophy is to provide the highest quality undergraduate education available, balancing a solid theoretical foundation with an equally strong practical training in the electrical and computer engineering discipline.
 We stress the importance of high-tech design and problem solving skills coupled with integrity and professionalism.
 Our wide diversity of course and laboratory offerings is complemented by opportunities to personalize your education through the selection of electives and independent studies.
-Our curriculum is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The Electrical and Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET - http://www.abet.org

 Program Educational Objectives:

 The department seeks to prepare graduates who, in a few years after graduation, have:

 1. Established themselves in, and made contributions to, a professional career in industry, government, or the military, and/or are continuing their education in graduate school.

 2. Remained current in their profession through continuing education, via the completion of graduate coursework, attainment of certifications, or maintenance of active professional licensure, or through personal self-study and/or on-the-job training as part of their career advancement.

 In order to prepare students to meet these educational objectives, the Student Outcomes of the Electrical and Computer Engineering Department are listed below.

 The department seeks to prepare students who, by the time of graduation, possess:

 - an ability to apply knowledge of mathematics, science, and engineering

 - an ability to design and conduct experiments, as well as to analyze and interpret data